Get The Top News In Search

 Other Voice Search Patents

 Instead of digging too deeply into those other patents, I’m just going to list a few of those here so that anyone interested in digging further into voice search can do so.
-There are more patents that focus on voice search, but I didn’t see any specifically about searching for businesses.
+More patents focus on voice search, but I didn’t see any specifics about searching for businesses.

 Automatic language model update